peixin-wang/peixin-wang.github.io/_pages/about.md

       <strong>Peixin Wang</strong>, Hongfei Fu, Amir Kafshdar Goharshady, Krishnendu Chatterjee, Xudong Qin, and Wenjun Shi.
     </div>
     <div class="pub2-venue">
-      Proceedings of the 40th ACM SIGPLAN Conference on Programming Language Design and Implementation, pp. 204–220, 2019. <strong>CCF-A</strong>.
+      Proceedings of the 40th ACM SIGPLAN Conference on Programming Language Design and Implementation (PLDI), 2019. <strong>CCF-A</strong>.
     </div>
     <div class="pub2-links">
       <a href="#">arXiv</a> · <a href="#">PDF</a> · <a href="#">Code</a>